 - Buy one piece at a time – I’m a shopaholic, as are many of my readers.
 We have to be careful not to infiltrate our wardrobes with too many new items at any given time.
 Not only can such activity be hard on our bottom line, it can also lead to a wardrobe that is too one-note and uninspired.
 There definitely can be too much of a good thing!
 So buy one “happy” piece at a time and start incorporating it into your outfits.
 Wear each new item at least a few times before venturing out to buy another special new piece.

 - Follow your own muse – Take inspiration from others but cultivate your own defined sense of style.
 Trends can be fun, but they can also make us veer off track from who we truly are.
 Don’t follow trends blindly; instead look within and ask yourself which of the current trends inspire you.
-If you love the color of the moment (for 2014, “radiant orchid” will be all the rage), by all means wear it.
+If you love the color of the moment, by all means wear it.
 If you find it ho-hum or dreadful, then stay away.
 Learning to trust your own inner voice is instrumental to bringing more style-related happiness into your life.

 Here are a few tips for dealing with salespeople that respect them as people and professionals but also honor our own needs to spend wisely: